Anne Boleyn: At the court of Henry VIII: 1522–1533

-Anne was recalled to marry her Irish cousin, James Butler, a young man several years older than she who was living at the English court.
+Anne was recalled to marry her Irish cousin, James Butler, who was living at the English court.
 The marriage was intended to settle a dispute over the title and estates of the Earldom of Ormond.
-The 7th Earl of Ormond died in 1515, leaving his daughters, Margaret Boleyn and Anne St Leger, as co-heiresses.
+Thomas Butler, 7th Earl of Ormond died in 1515, leaving his daughters, Margaret Boleyn and Anne St Leger, as co-heiresses.
 In Ireland, the great-great-grandson of the third earl, Sir Piers Butler, contested the will and claimed the earldom himself.
 He was already in possession of Kilkenny Castle, the earls' ancestral seat.
-Sir Thomas Boleyn, being the son of the eldest daughter, believed the title properly belonged to him and protested to his brother-in-law, the Duke of Norfolk, who spoke to Henry about the matter.
-Henry, fearful the dispute could ignite civil war in Ireland, sought to resolve the matter by arranging an alliance between Piers's son, James and Anne Boleyn.
+Sir Thomas Boleyn, being the son of the eldest daughter, believed the title properly belonged to him and protested to his brother-in-law, the Duke of Norfolk, who spoke to the King about the matter.
+Henry, fearful the dispute could ignite civil war in Ireland, sought to resolve the matter by arranging an alliance between Piers's son James and Anne Boleyn.
 She would bring her Ormond inheritance as dowry and thus end the dispute.
 The plan ended in failure, perhaps because Sir Thomas hoped for a grander marriage for his daughter or because he himself coveted the titles.
 Whatever the reason, the marriage negotiations came to a complete halt.
 James Butler later married Lady Joan Fitzgerald, daughter and heiress of James FitzGerald, 10th Earl of Desmond and Amy O'Brien.

 Mary Boleyn, Anne Boleyn's older sister, had been recalled from France in late 1519, ostensibly to end her affairs with the French king and his courtiers.
 She married William Carey, a minor noble, in February 1520, at Greenwich, with Henry VIII in attendance.
-Soon after, Mary became the English King's mistress.
+Soon after, Mary became the English king's mistress.
 Historians dispute Henry VIII's paternity of one or both of Mary Boleyn's children born during this marriage.
-Henry VIII: The King and His Court, by Alison Weir, questions the paternity of Henry Carey; Dr. G.W.
-Bernard (The King's Reformation) and Joanna Denny (Anne Boleyn: A New Life of England's Tragic Queen) argue that Henry VIII was their father.
-Henry did not acknowledge either child, but he did recognize his son Henry Fitzroy, his illegitimate son by Elizabeth Blount, Lady Talboys.
+Henry VIII: The King and His Court, by Alison Weir, questions the paternity of Henry Carey; Dr G. W. Bernard (The King's Reformation) and Joanna Denny (Anne Boleyn: A New Life of England's Tragic Queen) argue that Henry VIII was their father.
+Henry did not acknowledge either child, but he did recognise his illegitimate son Henry Fitzroy, by Elizabeth Blount, Lady Talboys.